-Shiv Sena not acting as an obstacle in government formation, says Sanjay Raut
+Maharashtra political conundrum: Raut calls on Guv, Pawar meets Sonia, Fadnavis meets Shah

-Mumbai, Nov 04: Hectic developments are underway over the government formation deadlock in Maharashtra.
+Mumbai, Nov 04: A series of meetings were held today over the government formation deadlock in Maharashtra.

-Shiv Sena leader Sanjay Raut and Ramdas Kadam called on Maharashtra Governor Bhagat Singh Koshyari amid deadlock over government formation.
+Shiv Sena leader Sanjay Raut and Ramdas Kadam called on Maharashtra Governor Bhagat Singh Koshyari amid deadlock.

 "We both met the governor and discussed the political situation in the state but this was only a courtesy meeting from Sena's side," Shiv Sena MP Sanjay Raut said after meeting.